 The school was established in 1976 by Ken Jago and Bruce Wicking, educators who recognised that not all young people are capable of success in a mainstream school environment.

 Berengarra School has campuses in Box Hill and Ashwood.
-Box Hill caters for students aged 12 to 16 and has capacity for 40 students.
+Box Hill campus caters for students aged 12 to 16 and has capacity for 40 students.

-Ashwood is for students aged 16 to 19 who are considering vocational training, and therefore has a TAFE and work component.
-Ashwood has capacity for 32 students.
+Ashwood campus is for students aged 16 to 19 who are considering vocational training, and therefore has a TAFE and work component.
+Ashwood campus has capacity for 32 students.
 It recently opened a café in Ashwood, enabling students to complete the work education component of their VCAL studies.